On the correspondence between thermodynamics and inference: Results

 We have computed the GPI prior for each of the proposed models.
 Inference on parameter values follows the standard Bayesian framework using the GPI prior $w$.
 The GPI prior includes the model prior (Appendix Sec.~\ref{sec:BayesReint}) and therefore the posterior probability of model $I$ is:

 where the model index $J$ runs over the five competing models.
-The model posteriors for the five sets of simulated data for a sample size of $N = 20$ are shown in Fig.~\ref{Fig:inference}A. The results show a number of important characteristics of the GPI prior: (i) There is an unambiguous Bayesian procedure for computing inference on both parameters and models. (ii) Inference on both parameters and models leads to non-anomalous results in which the generative distribution has non-zero posterior probability. (iii) For the normal models, the higher-dimensional models have lower posterior probability for the data generated by model ${\cal N}$, even though the generative distribution is realizable in ${\cal N}(\mu)$ and ${\cal N}(\mu,\sigma)$.
-This shows that the GPI prior contains an endogenous model selection mechanism favoring model parsimony, and we will discuss this in detail in Sec.~\ref{Sec:ModelSelection}.
+The model posteriors for the five sets of simulated data for a sample size of $N = 20$ are shown in Fig.~\ref{Fig:inference}C. The results show a number of important characteristics of the GPI prior: (i) There is an unambiguous Bayesian procedure for computing inference on both parameters and models.
+The approach is automatic or free from \textit{ad hoc} or subjective choices. (ii) Inference on both parameters and models leads to non-anomalous results in which the generative distribution has non-zero posterior probability.
+In our example, the highest posterior model is the generative distribution in each example. (iii) For the normal models, the higher-dimensional models have lower posterior probability for the data generated by model ${\cal N}$, even though the generative distribution is realizable in ${\cal N}(\mu)$ and ${\cal N}(\mu,\sigma)$.
+This shows that the GPI prior contains an endogenous model selection mechanism favoring model parsimony, and we will discuss this in detail in Sec.~\ref{Sec:ModelSelection}. (iv) Finally, we note that the Jeffreys prior approach is not even possible in the context of the uniform model since the Fisher Information Matrix is undefined.
+However, we demonstrate in the Appendix (\ref{sec:appExactE}) that the GPI prior can be computed analytically.